miaonaise/ABB-Summer-2017/FreeCAD/FreeCAD.md

 Install FreeCAD: https://www.freecadweb.org/wiki/Download

-When given option in installation: Add PythonPATH
+During installation, select the option Add PythonPATH.

 Make sure the FreeCAD version and the Python version are compatible, i.e. both should be 64 bit version or 32 bit.